Namaeus/Codesign_ReadMe/cd_multicharacter.md

 ## Default Key-binds

-> Left/Right Arrows - Cycle through the screens.
+> Left/Right Arrows - Cycle through the characters.

 > Enter/Left Mouse - Select character.

-## Is the script not working as expected?
+## Is the resource not working as expected?
- - Firstly always make sure the script has started correctly.
+ - Firstly always make sure the resource has started correctly.
 Check for obvious error prints.
 Then check the server console prints for a blue print saying `Authorised Successfully` and check for a client sided print saying `Successful`.
  - Make sure the name of the folder is `cd_multicharacter`.
- - If the script has started correctly, and there are no errors, try changing the keys in the config to one that you know works, as one of your other scripts may be disabling that specific key.
+ - If the resource has started correctly, and there are no errors, try changing the keys in the config to one that you know works, as one of your other resources may be disabling that specific key.
--   If all else fails, contact the Codesign Team in your private discord channel in the Codesign discord.
+-   If all else fails, contact the Codesign Team in your private discord channel in the [Codesign Discord](https://discord.gg/HmDFGp62Tr).